 4. Don’t … neglect to fix things that are broken.
 Do a walk-through of your own home, pretending that you’re seeing it for the first time.
 What things have you always meant to fix?

 5. Don’t … get emotionally involved.
 You want to keep the space neutral so that buyers can envision themselves in the space.
 Think about your house as a commodity, not an extension of your identity.

 6. Don’t … leave your stuff everywhere.
 Before you put the house on the market, get a few boxes and grab every extraneous thing you see: photos, knick-knacks, books and anything that might make the space feel bigger to a potential buyer.

 7. Don’t … get offended by a lowball offer.
 Buyers are trying to buy your house for the lowest price possible, don’t blow them off.
 Come back with a counteroffer.
 Typically most buyers will come back with a second offer, which is a better indication of what they’re really willing to pay.

-8. Don’t … lose a sale over something stupid.
-Don’t throw away a deal over wanting to keep the curtains you found at a crazy flea market or the light fixture you discovered at an antiques store, replace them with something else before you show the house.
+8. Don’t … lose a sale over something small.
+Don’t throw away a deal over wanting to keep the curtains you found at a crazy flea market or the light fixture you discovered at an antiques store.
+Replace them with something else before you show the house.